-Most recently of all William Dembski has written The Design Inference (Cambridge University Press).
-He points out that many well-known scientists must constantly suppress the suspicion that there is design (poiema) in the universe.
+Most recently of all William Dembski has written* The Design Inference*.
+He points out that many well-known scientists must constantly suppress the suspicion that there is design (poiēma) in the universe.
 For example, he quotes Richard Dawkins, an “arch-Darwinian” who says, “Biology is the study of complicated things that give the appearance of having been designed for a purpose.”
-And he quotes Francis Crick, the co-discoverer of DNA, who says, “Biologists must constantly keep in mind that what they see was not designed, but rather evolved" (ibid. p.
-21).
+And he quotes Francis Crick, the co-discoverer of DNA, who says, “Biologists must constantly keep in mind that what they see was not designed, but rather evolved” (“Science and Design,” 21).

 Paul’s Argument Applied to Urban Ministry

-Step one: God is the Creator and has acted to make the truth of his eternal power and deity evident to all (verses 19b,20, poiema).
+God is the Creator and has acted to make the truth of his eternal power and deity evident to all.
 This means, Kenny, that you and every person you will meet in this city are the creation of God and designed by God for a purpose, namely, to communicate God.
 You are God’s poem and so are they.
 God has worked in Phillips and Elliot Park and Powderhorn and the Northside as the Creator of all things and the communicator of himself.
 He has gone before you.
 You will reap where others have sown — especially God, the Creator.

 The Path of Escape